Fermionic decay of charged Higgs boson in low mass region in Georgi Machacek Model: Conclusions

 \section{Conclusions}

 Recent searches at the LHC for light singly-charged scalar decaying into either $cs$ or $\tau^{\pm}\nu_{\tau}$ encourage us to investigate these decay channels in BSM model with triplets.
 We choose the Georgi-Machacek model, where the scalar sector of SM is added by a real and a complex triplet, such that, the custodial symmetry is preserved at the tree level.
 Besides two doubly charged scalars, there are four singly- charged scalars in this model, out of which two ($H_5^{\pm}$) do not have any couplings with the SM fermions.
 Therefore, we are interested in the production and decay of the other two singly-charged scalars ($H_3^{\pm}$).
-Since, we consider only the decay of light charged scalars, within the mass range of $80-160$ GeV, the production mechanism we contemplate is $t\rightarrow H_3^{\pm}b$.
+Since, we consider only the decay of light charged scalars, within the mass range of $80-160$ GeV, the production mechanism we contemplate is $t\rightarrow H_3^{\pm}b$, though we compared the production processes of $qq\rightarrow tt\rightarrow H_3^{\pm}bW^{\mp}b$ with that of $qq\rightarrow H_3^+ H_3^-$ and $qq\rightarrow H_3^{\pm}H_3^0$.
 We get an upper bound on the triplet VEV by considering the experimental limits provided by ATLAS and CMS at the LHC with $\sqrt{s}=13$ TeV, for the decay channels $H_3^{\pm}\rightarrow cs$ and $H_3^{\pm}\rightarrow\tau^{\pm}\nu_{\tau}$, separately.
-For $H_3^{\pm}\rightarrow cs$, the full mass range of $m_3$ is not available even for $v_2=10$ GeV, and we must lower the triplet VEV further to employ the full range of $m_3$ (i.e., $80-160$ GeV), while in the case of $H_3^{\pm}\rightarrow\tau^{\pm}\nu_{\tau}$, lowering $v_2$ below $10$ GeV may give the full access of the lower range of $m_3$.
-It is also to be noted that, for the former case, data from the CMS experiment are only available, whereas, for the later, though the data are available from ATLAS and CMS both, we get a more stringent bound from the ATLAS.
+The strongest bound is coming from the $H_3^{\pm}\rightarrow \tau^{\pm}\nu_{\tau}$ decay observed by ATLAS.
 On top of this, we also considered the restrictions on the parameter space arising from the theoretical constraints and Higgs data.
 We showed that, simultaneous adoption of these constraints also curb the parameter space of the GM model.

-{\em{\bf Acknowledgements}} --- The author would like to acknowledge the SERB grant CRG/2018/004889.
+{\em{\bf Acknowledgements}} --- The author would like to acknowledge the SERB grant CRG/2018/004889 as an honorary fellow without any financial support and Department of Science and Technology, Government of India for financial support through SERB-NPDF scholarship with grant no. PDF/2022/001784.
 SG also thanks Prof. Anirban Kundu for useful discussions and Dr. Suman Chatterjee for technical help in MadGraph5.
-This work is done independently, without any financial support, as the author is an honorary fellow.